BdR76/CSVLint/docs/readme.md

 ### Decimal separator ###

 Set the decimal separator for all decimal/float values, select either the dot `.` or the comma `,`.

-### Column separator ###

-Reformat the column separator,  for example from comma separated `,` to semicolon separated `;`.
-Any values that contain the new separator character will be put in quotes, for example `"error; no read"`.

-When converting to fixed width format, it will use the width of each column as set in the metadata.
-Integer or decimal values will be right aligned, any other datatypes are left aligned.

 ### Re-apply quotes ###